When Nutrition Gets Flipped & Pills Enter The Chat

 🥩 Protein Without Guardrails Is Not Health

-Protein is essential—but more is not always better, and certainly not without personalization.
+Protein is essential, but more is not always better, especially without personalization.

 🍷 Alcohol: From Risk Factor to Casual Suggestion

-One of the most concerning changes?
-The removal of clear warnings around alcohol—reduced now to a casual “drink less.”
+One of the most concerning changes is the removal of clear warnings around alcohol, which has been reduced to a casual “drink less.”
+Alcohol impacts:

 GLP-1 Pills: Convenience Without Responsibility Is Dangerous